TraceLD/PlotlySharp/README.md

 To see all possible properties and what they are responsible for click [here](https://plot.ly/javascript/reference/).
 The C# types are a direct map from plotly's JSON objects.

+To see more examples of how to use the `PlotlyChart` type click [here](https://github.com/TraceLD/PlotlySharp/blob/master/MORE_EXAMPLES.md).

 ```cs
 using TraceLd.PlotlySharp;
 using TraceLd.PlotlySharp.Api;